 - Once your 12 hours are up, use a damp cloth (and plastic spatula if needed) to wipe out your oven.
-For any tough areas, use a spray bottle filled with a little vinegar and spritz the caked-on paste, and wipe down the area again with the damp rag.
+For any tough areas, use a spray bottle filled with a little vinegar, spritz the caked-on paste, and wipe down the area again with the damp rag.

-And voila!
-Just like that, your oven is disinfected (and shiny to boot)!
+Voila!
+Just like that, your oven is clean and shiny to boot!

-Okay, but say you don't have baking soda on hand and you don't feel like running to the store to grab some.
-No need to sweat!
+But what if you don't have baking soda on hand and don't feel like running to the store to grab some?
+No sweat.
 There's more than one way to clean an oven.
 And as it turns out, these other methods are super easy.
-The solution to your no-baking-soda problem is cleaning your oven with ammonia or lemon — and we'll teach you how to do both.
+The solution to your no baking-soda problem is cleaning your oven with ammonia or lemon.
+We'll teach you how to do both.